PyroSama07/agriculture_punjabi_chatbot_capstone/backend/README.md

 ## In code

-database used in code -> db_example
+- Database used in code -> db_example

-tables in database -> chat, users
+- Tables in database -> chat, users

-Structure of tables:
+- Structure of tables:

 ![Structure of tables](st.jpg)